 How long will it take to hike the Howe Sound Crest Trail

 To give you an approximate idea, here’s my rough timing for the Howe Sound Crest Trail done as 2 days and 1 night.
-Please note I added several hours and a lot of energy by hiking up the Baden Powell trail from Horseshoe Bay to start my first day (wouldn’t recommend).
+I added several hours by hiking up the Baden Powell trail to Cypress Mountain from Horseshoe Bay to start my first day (wouldn’t recommend).

 Horseshoe Bay to Cypress Mountain via Baden Powell Trail – 2.5 hrs

-Hiking the Howe Sound Crest Trail:
+Sections of the Howe Sound Crest Trail

 Cypress Mountain to St. Marks Summit